decred/dcrd/txscript/stdaddr/README.md

-Use the `PaymentScript` method to obtain the scripting language version associated with the address along with a script to pay a transaction output to the address and the `Address` method to get the human-readable string encoding of the address.
+Use the `PaymentScript` method to obtain the scripting language version associated with the address along with a script to pay a transaction output to the address and the `String` method to get the human-readable string encoding of the address.

 ### Address Use in the Staking System